curioustechizen/curioustechizen.github.io/src/content/blog/2025-08-31-pragmatic-kmp-part-03.md

 However we lost
 - Additional branches created in the individual repos

-Honesly, I was surprised that it was at all possible to merge two repos into one while maintaining the commit histories for both repos.
+Honestly, I was surprised that it was at all possible to merge two repos into one while maintaining the commit histories for both repos.
 Git is surprisingly flexible!

-After merging the repos, almost nothing changed in terms of configuration the build phase of the Xcode project did not change.
-The CI was only simplified (we could get rid of the deply key dance).
+After merging the repos, almost nothing changed in terms of configuration:
+- The build phase of the Xcode project did not change
+- The CI was only simplified (we could get rid of the deploy key dance)

-But it is even more than that: Our iOS and Android apps now evolve together.
+But a monorepo brings more advantages than that: Our iOS and Android apps now evolve together.
 Feature additions happen on the same branch.
 So philosophically too, we are where we wanted to be with KMP.

  ----

- We saw in this post that you can get started with KMP without disruptions to your existing Android and iOS app workflows.
-We saw that it enabled you to try out the technology without committing to it fully.
-We also saw how you can fully embrace the technology once your team is convinced.
-And we saw how to achieve all of this without much risk, while still reusing as much existing code and infrastucture as possible.
+ We saw in this post
+ 1. That you can get started with KMP without disruptions to your existing Android and iOS app workflows
+ 2. That it enables you to try out the technology without committing to it fully
+ 3. How you can embrace the technology once your team is convinced
+ 4. How to achieve all of this without much risk, while still reusing as much existing code and infrastucture as possible

+In the next post, we'll get back to code.
+We'll look at how we bridged the navigation gap between the two platforms.